dlt-hub/verified-sources/CONTRIBUTING.md

 ```

 ### 2. Prepare the development environment
-Development on the verified pipelines repository depends on python 3.8 or higher and poetry being available as well as the needed dependencies being installed.
+Development on the verified sources repository depends on python 3.8 or higher and poetry being available as well as the needed dependencies being installed.
 Make is used to automate tasks

 1. Install poetry:
 ```sh